macros/currency.py

 • Model query SQL - the SELECT statement after the MODEL() header

-• Hook strings - pre_hook and post_hook values in MODEL() config
+• Hook strings - sql(...) entries in pre_hooks and post_hooks in MODEL() config

 • Test SQL - unit test CTE bodies